-Fresh bread in the morning is one of life's true pleasures, but ask anyone who's tried and they'll tell you just how painful the effort of making it yourself, from scratch, can be.
+(Pocket-lint) - Fresh bread in the morning is one of life's true pleasures, but ask anyone who's tried and they'll tell you just how painful the effort of making it yourself, from scratch, can be.

 There are now countless models out there to help you produce delicious loaves of all types, including gluten-free variants, exactly when you need them with a minimum of fuss.

-Get that fresh-bread morning whenever you want with any of the great breadmakers we've featured on our list below.
+Get that fresh-bread morning whenever you want with, any of the great breadmakers we've featured on our list below.

-Our pick of the best bread makers to buy today
+Best bread makers available to buy today

 Oster 2-Pound Expressbake

 It's a lot louder, and a bit slower, and you'll likely find that your loaves aren't quite as uniformly even in their finish.

-If those drawbacks aren't an issue, though, you'll be getting bread maker at a very reasonable price, even if you might have to make sure it doesn't walk itself off your counter-top in more intense moments of its kneading.
+If those drawbacks aren't an issue, though, you'll be getting bread maker at a very reasonable price, even if you might have to make sure it doesn't walk itself off your countertop in more intense moments of its kneading.

 Morphy Richards Fastbake

 Of course, if you do want to, a delay timer means that you can leave it overnight for bread in the morning.
 You also have the option of three loaf sizes, to make sure that you're not throwing away unused bread in a couple of days' time.

 Russell Hobbs 23620

 Up to 13 hours of delay also mean that the all-important "wake up to the smell of fresh bread" test is passed.
 A dishwasher-safe bread pan and kneading blade will also make for easy cleanups.

-Our final spot goes to Panasonic, for a bread maker that looks a bit less like one than we're used to — and it packs a baffling ability to make jams and compotes that goes some way to explaining that.
+Panasonic's bread maker looks a bit less like one than we're used to, but it packs a baffling ability to make jams and compotes that goes some way to explaining that.

 17 pre-programmed bread options meet a range of loaf size choices to leave you with a wealth of choice as to what to bake, and an automatic ingredient dispenser means you don't need to remember to come back to put raisins in later.